dashjoin/platform/README.md

 Configuration

-* url: the URL of the REST service to call
+* url: the URL of the REST service to call (the URL may contain template variables ${var} which are replaced with the respective argument field)
 * username: optional HTTP basic authentication user name
 * password: optional HTTP basic authentication password